 - the exclusion limitation.

 The maximum applicable percentage is 40% if the value of the conservation easement is at least 30% of the value of the land, without accounting for the easement and reduced by any development right.
 The applicable percentage is reduced by 2% for every percentage or fraction thereof that the conservation easement value is less than 30%.
-For 2015, the exclusion limitation is limited to $500,000.
+The exclusion limitation is limited to $500,000.
 The land of the conservation easement must be located within the US or its possessions and must have been owned by the decedent or his family during the 3-year period before the decedent's death.

 If the settlor creates a trust and retains control to appoint anyone as the trustee or to remove the current trustee even if he is not currently the trustee, then he retained sufficient control over the property to be includable in the estate.